imagekitio/docs-keep-a-changelog/api-reference/media-api/rename-file.md

 {% swagger baseUrl="https://api.imagekit.io" path="/v1/files/rename" method="put" summary="Rename file API" %}
 {% swagger-description %}
 You can programmatically rename an already existing file in the media library using rename file API.
+This operation would rename all file versions of the file.
 {% endswagger-description %}

 {% swagger-parameter in="header" name="Authorization" type="string" %}